AlenChen0216/NDTwin-Website/content/en/docs/NDTwin Installation Manual/NDTwin Tool/Simulation Platform.md

 ### 4.2 Simulator Registration (Crucial Step)

-The Simulation Server does not compile the simulator logic directly into itself; it runs it as an external binary.
+The simulation platform does not compile the simulator logic directly into itself; it runs it as an external binary.
 You must "register" the Power Simulator by placing the compiled binary in a specific directory.

 1. **Compile** the Power Simulator code.
-2. **Deploy** the binary to the following path structure inside the Simulation Server directory:
+2. **Deploy** the binary to the following path structure inside the simulation platform directory:
 **Path:** `NDT-Simulation-Server/registered/power_sim/1.0/`
 **Filename:** `executable`
 **Command Example:**